xampla/organizer/README.md

 # ORGANIZER

 This script *copies* files from the source folder to the destination one.
-It *removes* duplicates and organize the files in 5 different folders (based by the extension and aspect ratio, if needed): camera, memes, more_media, screenshots and others.
+Duplicates won't be copied while it organizes the files in 5 different folders (based by the extension and aspect ratio, if needed): camera, memes, more_media, screenshots and others.
 To check the equality of 2 files it deletes the metadata and perform a md5 hash which stores it to make later checks.

 ## Getting Started